leoAshu/springboot-essentials/quick-start/README.md

 - Spring Boot prefers convention over configuration
 - Spring Boot applications are stand alone, ready to run
 - Spring Boot applications are production-ready

+### Starting Spring Boot

+- Sets up default configuration
+- Starts Spring application context
+- Performs class path scan
+- Starts Tomcat server

+## Controller

+- A Java class
+- Marked with annotations
+- Has info about
+  - What URL access triggers it?
+  - What method to run when accessed?
+    - `@RequestMapping` maps a function to GET requests